Table of Contents

-Each of these paradigms offers unique benefits in terms of data processing and low-latency applications, especially with 5G, making the comparison more than a technicality.
-It’s a decision that affects scalability and data privacy, as well as the very architecture of your data centers.
+Each of these paradigms provides specific benefits in terms of data processing and low-latency applications, particularly with 5G, making the comparison more than just a technicality.
+It’s a decision that impacts scalability, data protection, and even the architecture of your data centers.

 In the following sections, we’ll explore what edge computing is and what cloud computing is, including the 12 key differences between the two.
 We’ll also discuss the benefits of cloud computing, the challenges of both, and how they can be integrated within hybrid approaches.